duereg/codetype/src/documents/posts/20140209-introducing-songbird.html.md

 ### Handling Multiple Promises

-Requiring the songbird library not only updates the Object and Function prototype, but also returns a Promise library in which you can carry out certain actions that aren't easily handled from the the promise property.
+Requiring the songbird library updates the Object and Function prototype and returns a Promise library.
+This library allows you to carry out certain actions that are hard to handle from the promise property.

-For example: you have a situation where you're dealing with multiple promises, but don't care what order they complete in.
+For example: You're dealing with multiple promises but don't care what order they complete in.

 ```js
 Promise = require("songbird");